mrk336/Cybersecurity-Q-A/README.md

 Engage with peers and industry groups.
 Share threat intelligence.
 When budgets shrink, collaboration becomes a force multiplier.

-## Q4: Explain Ransomeware to the board in 2 minutes

 ## Q4: Explain Ransomware to the Board in 2 Minutes

 **Ransomware** is malicious software that infiltrates systems and encrypts critical data essentially digital extortion.
 Attackers typically gain access through phishing emails, compromised credentials, or unpatched vulnerabilities.